SophisticaSean/scrape/README.md

 # scrape
-image scraper in elixir, currently can scrape images from 4chan threads
+distributed and asynchronous image scraper in elixir, currently can scrape images from 4chan threads. can download a full thread of images in under 10 seconds!

 # Usage
 compile: